CommandersAct/Android/TCPrivacy/README.md

 <p>Going back without consenting will result in a user not consenting at all.
 This means that no privacy will be saved, no tag can be called and no consent-string will be created if you use IAB.</p>
 <pre><code>TCPrivacy.getInstance().deactivateBackButton = true;
 </code></pre>
-<p>For now this JSON has to be created and managed manually.
-And the SDK will check for updates of the file automatically.
-Your account should have a consultant that will provide you the corresponding JSON for your project.</p>
 <h2 id="privacy-statistics">Privacy statistics</h2>
 <p>We have dashboards that allow to have detailed statistics on the choices your users are making.
 Depending on your app privacy configuration you might have to call some additional functions.</p>